What is Molly? 5 Things You Didn’t Know About MDMA

-MDMA is a synthetic substance that is more than 100 years old.
-The substance was first synthesized in 1912 by a German pharmaceutical company attempting to create an appetite suppressant.
-It did not become illegal in the United States until 1988, when it was categorized as a Schedule 1 drug after illicit use started to become popular in the college “rave” and nightclub scene.
+MDMA (also known as ecstasy) is a synthetic substance that’s been around more than 100 years old.
+The substance was first synthesized in 1912 by a German pharmaceutical company attempting to create an appetite suppressant.2 It did not become illegal in the United States until 1988, when it was categorized as a Schedule I drug after illicit use started to become popular in the college “rave” and nightclub scene.2,3

-Users tend to refer to “Molly” as the supposed pure form of MDMA, while calling the tablets that are often cut with other synthetic substances “Ecstasy.”
-In reality, many of the powders sold on the street as pure MDMA often contain other drugs and ingredients that you may not be aware of.
+Many use the term Molly to refer to a supposedly pure form of MDMA, while reserving the term ecstasy for tablets thought more likely to be cut with other synthetic substances.1 In reality, many of the powders sold on the street as pure MDMA often contain other drugs and ingredients that you may not be aware of.1

-According to The National Institute on Drug Abuse (NIDA) and the Center for Substance Abuse Research, much of the MDMA seized by police contains other drugs such as:1,2
+According to The National Institute on Drug Abuse (NIDA) and the Center for Substance Abuse Research, much of the MDMA seized by police contains other substances including:1,2

 - Synthetic cathinones (“bath salts”).